My Boyfriend & I Got A Girlfriend — This is What Happened

 An hour later, on the dance floor, I felt female arms wrap around my waist.
 It felt too good to be true — like a skittish cat had finally crawled into my lap.
 I didn’t turn around, but relaxed into Kara's hold.
 Finally, she spun me around and entwined her fingers in mine.
 I looked right into her big, blue eyes and she stared back, taunting me.
 I wanted to kiss her, but I couldn’t go through with it.

 As soon as we got in the door, Kara dragged me to the bedroom and crawled on top of me, giggling.
-Ryan joined in and all of us were together, exploring one another and marvelling at what we had found.
+Ryan joined in and all of us were together, joyfully exploring each other and marveling at what we had found.

 My friends thought it must be complicated, having a third.
 But at the time, it was easy.
 Kara’s a free spirit and was remarkably relaxed about our arrangement.
 She respected that Ryan and I put each other first.
 And we were loose with her, too.
 When we took her to a sex party, we were proud of how easily she met and hooked up with a guy.
 That’s our girl — the cutest one at the party, we congratulated ourselves.